Delta Air lines Logo

 Delta C&S Logo 1953-1955

-After the merger with Chicago & Southern Air Lines, the firm became Delta C&S and updated its logo.
-Added to the blue oval with the word “Delta” was the inscription “C&S” (instead of “AIR LINES”), a wide red and white frame and two red parallelograms with the phrases “Serving the Heart of America” (above), “and the Caribbean” (below ).
+After the merger with Chicago & Southern Air Lines, the company became Delta C&S and updated its logo.
+The blue oval with the word “Delta” was replaced by “C&S” (instead of “AIRLINES”), a wide red and white border, and two red parallelograms with the phrases “Serving the Heart of America” (above), and the Caribbean (below).

 1955 – 1959